Fork me on GitHub

 Prerequisites

-• A running Teleport Node.
-See the Server Access Getting Started Guide for how to add a Node to your Teleport cluster.
+• A running Linux server registered with Teleport.
+See the Server Access Getting Started Guide for how to add a server to your Teleport cluster.
+We recommend enrolling a server that runs in a demo environment for the purpose of this guide until you are familiar with the instructions.

 • The following utilities should be available in the PATH for the Teleport SSH Service, since it must execute these commands in order to create transient users: